Benjamin Smith (Canadian businessman): Air Canada

-Air France-KLM
+Air FranceKLM

 The Air France–KLM Group Board of Directors appointed Smith as the new Group's CEO on 16 August 2018, the first non-French chief executive in the company's history.

 Smith achieved in a few months labor stability at Air France after years of internal conflict.
 He embarked on a Group-wide fleet modernization program which saw the retirement of Air France and KLM's Airbus A380, Boeing 747 and Airbus A340 aircraft, replacing them with Airbus A350s and Boeing 787s.

 In 2019, a new agreement with Air France's pilot union removed the fleet size and geographical restrictions on the Group's low-cost subsidiary Transavia.
 A large fleet order of Airbus A320neos was subsequently placed to embark on an ambitious growth strategy.

 Smith successfully navigated the COVID-19 crisis.
 Billions of euros in stabilizing direct and guaranteed loans by the French and Dutch States were used to ensure the survivability of the Group.
 The loans have now been fully repaid.

 Smith appointed new CEOs at the group's two major subsidiaries which has led to an improvement of synergies.

 On 31 March 2022, the Board of Directors of Air France-KLM renewed his contract as CEO for a further five years.